-A stock market, also known as a stock exchange, is a venue to trade securities, such as Shares and Financial instruments.
-Sellers of securities are matched with their buyers in a stock market and they trade with each other using rules imposed by the market’s governing authority (SEBI).
-For example, the National Stock Exchange (NSE) matches the Best Bid Offer (BBO) with the lowest sale price.
-If there are not enough buyers of the security, then an assigned market maker steps in to make up for the difference and accomplish the sale.
+A stock market, also known as a stock exchange, is a venue for trading securities, such as shares and financial instruments.
+Sellers of securities are matched with their buyers in a stock market, and they trade with each other using rules imposed by the market’s governing authority, such as the Securities and Exchange Board of India (SEBI).
+For example, the National Stock Exchange (NSE) matches the best bid offer (BBO) with the lowest sale price.
+If there are not enough buyers for the security, then an assigned market maker steps in to make up for the difference and accomplish the sale.

 Depending on trading volume and economic conditions, stock markets can be bellwethers of the broader economy.
 For example, major indices at major stock markets plunged during the financial crisis of 2008 and rose to new heights after the Great Recession of 2008, reflecting the Indian economy’s period of sustained growth.

-But there have been times when the market is disconnected from the mainstream economy’s problems.
-For example, despite an almost-complete economic shutdown and reports of record losses and unemployment numbers, markets in the Indian Market reached new records during the coronavirus epidemic.
+However, there have been times when the market is disconnected from the mainstream economy’s problems.
+For example, despite an almost-complete economic shutdown and reports of record losses and unemployment numbers, markets in the Indian market reached new records during the coronavirus epidemic.

 How Do Stock Markets Work?

 To understand the working of a stock market, it is important to understand the stakeholders involved in its operations.
 Broadly, there are three parties involved in the process: buyers or those interested in purchasing shares either individually or in large blocks, sellers or those interested in making a sale of their shares at a profit or loss (as the case may be), and market makers or the intermediaries responsible for matching buyers with sellers and vice versa.
 Interactions between these three participants are governed by a complex set of rules and regulations that are necessary to maintain order and fairness in the market.